European shares suffer fourth week of losses

-Italy's UniCredit (CRDI.MI) topped the FTSEurofirst 300 fallers' list, down 6 percent, followed by French lender Societe Generale (SOGN.PA), which lost 5.8-percent as mounting fears of a possible Spanish bailout dealt market sentiment a sharp blow.
+Italy's UniCredit topped the FTSEurofirst 300 fallers' list, down 6 percent, followed by French lender Societe Generale, which lost 5.8-percent as mounting fears of a possible Spanish bailout dealt market sentiment a sharp blow.

 "It is hard for the market to rally when the European bank sector keeps being under huge pressure.
 It tells us that the problems have not been solved; they have only been postponed," said Lex van Dam, hedge fund manager at Hampstead Capital, which manages $500 million of assets.

-Madrid's IBEX 35 .IBEX, which sank 3.6 percent to a three-year low, was the worst hit index across Europe.
+Madrid's IBEX 35, which sank 3.6 percent to a three-year low, was the worst hit index across Europe.

 Yields on Spain's 10-year bonds rose and the cost of insuring its debt against default breached 500 basis points for the first time as record borrowing by Spanish banks from the European Central Bank underscored fears about national finances.